eclipsevortex/SubVortex/README.md

 ### Running a Validator

 > IMPORTANT: Before running a validator, be sure you have a redis up and running.
 Please see the [Redis guide](./scripts/redis/README.md) for more details.

+> OPTIONAL: Before runninng a validator, you can install and configure **wandb**, but **HIGHLY RECOMMENDED** as it enables everyone to access various statistics for better performance on the subnet.

 Similar to running a miner in the above section, navigate to the SubVortex directory and run the following to launch in PM2.